YashMarmat/django-ecommerce-bookstore/README.md

 * now open this link in your browser http://127.0.0.1:8000/

 You will see a rocket there and a message saying, 'The install worked successfully!
-Congratulation!'
+Congratulations!'

 if yes, we didn't make any mistakes.
 Good !